-Fig. 8.
-Result of the self-motion control experiment.

-active joint smoothly follows the reference signal generated from the unaffected hand motion.
-In the experiment, a normal unimpaired subject was asked to repeatedly open/ close his left thumb and forefinger wearing the data glove, and to have the right hand fixed to the motion assistance equipment and to allow it to relax so that it could conform to the assisting motion imposed on it.
-Data regarding the left hand motion was detected by the data glove every 10 ms, and the reference angles were sent through the system according to the same rate.
-Photographs of the experiments are shown in Fig. 7.
+To evaluate the possibility of the system's practical application, experiments evaluating the self-motion control were performed.
+Their main purpose was to examine whether the active joint smoothly follows the reference signal generated from the unaffected hand motion.
+In the experiment, a healthy subject was asked to repeatedly open/close his left thumb and forefinger wearing the data glove, and to have the right hand fixed to the motion assistance equipment and to allow it to relax so that it could conform to the assisting motion imposed on it.
+Data regarding the left hand motion was detected by the data glove every 10 (ms), and the reference angles were sent through the system according to the same rate.
+Photographs of the experiments are shown in Figure 7.

-The time courses of the angle of the active joint for assisting the CM joint as well as its reference are shown in Fig. 8.
+The time courses of the angle of the active joint for assisting the CM joint as well as its reference are shown in Figure 8.
 The measured data indicates that the motion of the active joint conforms closely to the desired one calculated based on the opposite hand with data glove.
 However, as mentioned regarding the previous experiment, the looseness of the Velcro straps fixation cannot be ignored.
 An improved method for fixing the equipment to the hand is required.